Access to justice through legal education.

 The LLM CLE allows you to develop the analytical skills prized by employers in a wide range of career pathways within the United Kingdom, Ireland and internationally.
 Students obtain experience in all aspects of legal practice, from client-handling and case-related research, to advocacy and representation, and reflecting on public interest litigation, as well as developing and managing a working Law Clinic.
 The degree is relevant to legal practice and policy, and to research and advocacy roles in the voluntary, public and private sectors.
 Successful completion also opens up a range of further study and research options.

 The Clinic staff have recieved recognition through a variety of awards.
-The Course Team received the Distinguished Team Teaching Award in December 2014 from the University, as well as Learning and Teaching Awards 2014 Course/School Team of the Year in the UUSU awards.
+The Course Team received the Distinguished Team Teaching Award in December 2014 from Ulster University, as well as Learning and Teaching Awards 2014 Course/School Team of the Year in the UUSU awards.
 Dr Eugene McNamee was the recipient of the US-UK Fulbright Public Sector Award 2014 - Scholar at Fordham Law School, NYC, 2015.
 Dr Esther McGuinness was runner up in the highly prestigious Law Teacher of the Year Award OUP.

 Fees and funding